Jurong West: Road network

 Jurong West is connected to many parts of Singapore through its road network.
 The Pan Island Expressway (PIE) and Ayer Rajah Expressway (AYE) link Jurong West Town with Singapore's expressway network.

 Major roads that run within the boundaries of Jurong West Planning Area include Corporation Road, Boon Lay Way, Jalan Boon Lay, Jalan Bahar, Upper Jurong Road, Pioneer Road North, Jurong West Avenue 4 and Jurong West Avenue 2.

 Jurong West Town Centre

-There are four major building complexes within the Jurong West Town Centre.
+HDB has not designated or built an official town centre within Jurong West.

+Despite this, the area around Boon Lay MRT is generally regarded as the defacto town centre, due to the presence of a few major building complexes, as well as transport connections.

-Jurong Point Shopping Centre
+Jurong Point

-Jurong Point Shopping Centre is Singapore's largest suburban shopping centre.
-The shopping centre started operations in December 1995 and expanded twice in 1999 and 2008.
+Jurong Point is Singapore's largest suburban shopping centre.
+It started operations in December 1995 and expanded twice in 1999 and 2008.

 The Centris

-The Centris is a private condominium that is located above Jurong Point Shopping Centre.
+The Centris is a private condominium that is located above Jurong Point shopping centre.

 Jurong West Community Building

 The Jurong West Community Building is an integrated development comprising the Jurong West Public Library, The Frontier Community Club and Jurong Medical Centre.
-It is located behind Jurong Point Shopping Centre.

-Boon Lay Interchange

-Boon Lay Interchange, located in the centre of the town, consists of the Boon Lay Bus Interchange and Boon Lay MRT station.

 Amenities

 Education

-There are 12 primary schools, 11 secondary schools and 2 international schools in Jurong West New Town.

 Westwood Primary School is one of the 12 primary schools in Jurong West.

+There are 10 primary schools, 10 secondary schools and 2 international schools in Jurong West New Town.